 Jump to:

 - Mussels.
 You will want to buy fresh mussels that you will clean and debeard.
-Next time, try mussels in a seafood risotto recipe.
+If you have extra, serve them in this simple seafood risotto recipe.

 - Shallots.
 Shallots add the perfect sweet and delicate flavor.
-You can sub yellow onion if needed but the flavor will be different
+You can sub a yellow onion if needed, but the flavor will be different

 - Garlic.
 Only freshly minced or sliced garlic will work for this mussel recipe.
 Do not substitute with garlic powder.

 - Dry white wine.
-I suggest a dry Sauvignon Blanc or Pinot Grigio just like in my chicken with mustard sauce.
-Make sure it is a wine you will drink.
+I suggest a dry Sauvignon Blanc or Pinot Grigio, just like in my chicken with mustard sauce.

 See the recipe card below for the remaining ingredients and quantities.